-Try it in a car diffuers as well for those stressful drives-in's to work!
+In addition, try it in a car diffuser for those stressful drives-in’s to work!

 You may see Rose Geranium essential oils mixed in with some of your favorite face creams.
-You can also use it diluted on the skin, as it's said to have properties that helps to remove dead skin cells, refine skin appearance, as well as balance skin's bum production, cleanse clogged pores, clear infections causing acne, enhance circulation, and reduce signs of varicose veins and cellulite.
+You can also use it diluted on the skin.
+It’s touted for properties that help to remove dead skin cells, refine skin appearance, balance skin’s bum production, cleanse clogged pores, clear infections causing acne, enhance circulation, and reduce signs of varicose veins and cellulite.

 As far as an antioxidant (which are well-known agents for improving skins ability to heal itself), Rose Geranium has demonstrated these antioxidant properties, as this one review of studies in 2017 determined.

-This same study (mentioned above) discussed P.gravenolen's ability to even outperform current anti-fungal drugs in place, and being effective against strains of Gram-positive bacteria.
+This same study discussed P.gravenolen’s ability to even outperform current anti-fungal drugs in place.
+Furthermore, being effective against strains of Gram-positive bacteria.

-The ability to help blaance oil production, may also aide in preventing scalp conditions, such as dandruff.
+The ability to help balance oil production, may also aide in preventing scalp conditions, such as dandruff.

 Other Potential Benefits: